-This final strategy has also benefited from the parallel development of the Central and Gippsland Sustainable Water Strategy that is considering water security challenges and opportunities across a broader geographic area.
+We will finalise our Water for our Future strategy based on what we hear through the final deliberations of the panel.
+It will also benefit from the parallel development of the Central and Gippsland Sustainable Water Strategy that is considering water security challenges and opportunities across a broader geographic area.
+Some aspects of our final strategy may be informed by, or subject to decisions made and policies set out in the Sustainable Water Strategy.